gidgethub/gidgethub/README.rst

 choose whatever HTTP library they prefer while parceling out GitHub-specific details to this library.
 This base library is then built upon to provide an abstract base class to a cleaner API to work with.
-Finally, implementations of the abstract base class are provided for asynchronous HTTP libraries for immediate usage.
+Finally, implementations of the abstract base class are provided for asynchronous HTTP libraries to work with.

 Alternative libraries